Sephardic Jews: Converso surnames

+First names

 In contrast to Ashkenazic Jews, who do not name newborn children after living relatives, Sephardic Jews often name their children after the children's grandparents, even if they are still alive.
-The first son and daughter are traditionally named after the paternal grandparents, then the maternal parents' names are next in line for the remaining children.
+According to Sephardic tradition, the first son is named after the paternal grandfather, and the second son is named after the maternal grandfather.
 After that, additional children's names are "free", so to speak, meaning that one can choose whatever name, without any more "naming obligations."
 The only instance in which Sephardic Jews will not name after their own parents is when one of the spouses shares a common first name with a mother/father-in-law (since Jews will not name their children after themselves.)
 There are times though when the "free" names are used to honor the memory of a deceased relative who died young or childless.
 These conflicting naming conventions can be troublesome when children are born into mixed Ashkenazic-Sephardic households.

 A notable exception to the distinct Ashkenazi and Sephardi naming traditions is found among Dutch Jews, where Ashkenazim have for centuries followed the tradition otherwise attributed to Sephardim.
 See Chuts.